List of Frasier characters: Mel Karnofsky Crane

-Dr. Melinda "Mel" Karnofsky Crane (Jane Adams) is Maris Crane's plastic surgeon, and for a period, Niles Crane's girlfriend and wife.
+Dr. Melinda "Mel" Karnofsky Crane, MD (Jane Adams) is Maris Crane's plastic surgeon, and for a period, Niles Crane's girlfriend and wife.
 She is fussy, neurotic, and fastidious, much like Niles.
 Similarly, she is the sort of manipulative, controlling female Niles is attracted to.
 Although she and Niles genuinely love each other, everyone else thinks she's a bad influence on him.
 It is heavily implied in her first appearance that she is much older than she appears, probably due to her profession.
 Mel also has one son and is divorced.
 Just two days prior to Daphne's planned marriage to Donny, Niles and Mel impulsively elope.
 After Niles runs off with Daphne on the day of her intended wedding to Donny, Mel is humiliated and bitter.
 She pays Niles back by refusing to grant an immediate divorce; instead, she forces Niles to play along that the two remain happily married, assuring him that after he has done this on several select social occasions she will file for divorce.
 It quickly becomes apparent that she is deliberately prolonging the process while ensuring the maximum public humiliation for Niles.
 At a social event held by Frasier, Mel finally pushes Niles to the limit; Niles publicly disowns "this sham of a marriage", and the two are quickly divorced.

 Charlotte

 Charlotte (Laura Linney), the founder-owner of Charlotte's Web dating service, is a matchmaker recently arrived from Chicago and Frasier's final love interest on the series.
 Frasier initially hires her to set him up with someone following a particularly grim period regarding his romantic prospects.
-Charlotte sends Frasier on several bad dates, who later discovers that she had set him up with random strangers rather than his "ideal matches" as her business was failing, as she had eaten into her savings to establish the business and maintain an image as a successful businesswoman, and as Frasier was her first and only client.
+Charlotte sends Frasier on several bad dates, and he later discovers that she had set him up with random strangers rather than his "ideal matches" as her business was failing, as she had eaten into her savings to establish the business and maintain an image as a successful businesswoman, and as Frasier was her first and only client.
 When they get to know each other, Frasier finds himself falling in love with her.
 She eventually returns his feelings, but the relationship is forced to end prematurely when Charlotte, having bought back her old business from her ex-husband, moves back to Chicago.
 Frasier, initially claiming not to have any regrets about letting her go, accepts a high-paying job offer in San Francisco.
 The series ends with Frasier on a plane, but it is revealed at the last minute that he had chosen love over career as the plane lands in Chicago, where he hopes to reunite with Charlotte.
+The pilot of the revival reveals that Frasier and Charlotte stayed together for the next 19 years but she left him around the time of Martin's death, one of the contributing factors to Frasier's departure from Chicago and his subsequent return to Boston.